Year 4ST 2018 - 2019

 Please keep checking back for the latest news and information!
-Use the link at the top to view our super BLOG! ^^^^^^
+Use the link at the bottom to view our super BLOG! ^^^^^^

 This year, the children have been supplied with reading journals.
 These are very important and need to be kept safe inside the book bag.
 They must be filled in each time your child reads their colour coded reading book, which they should be bringing home every single day.
 Please try to make sure that as well as the reading mentioned above, children also read their colour coded reading book for 15 minutes every day.
 A good reading routine will improve your child’s fluency in reading.
 As usual, there will be fantastic rewards for reading every evening and children who regularly read each night will be in with the chance of winning some of our reading prizes!